useralexd/contact.py/README.md

 I understand, that "proxy" bots can be used to prevent spammers from being reported, so if you encounter such bots that are used to do "bad" things, feel free to report them: [abuse@telegram.org](mailto:abuse@telegram.org)

 ## F.A.Q
-#### 1. Will this bot work in groups/supergroups/channels ?
+#### 1. Will this bot work in groups/supergroups/channels?
 For the time being this bot just works in private chats.

-#### 2. Can I use Emojis in my unavailable message ?
+#### 2. Can I use Emojis in my saved messages (start, block and unavailable)?
 Yes!
-You can use **ONLY** emojis or text in your unavailable message, you cannot save stickers/gifs in the unavailable message
+You can use **ONLY** emojis or text in your saved messages, you cannot save stickers/gifs or any other media.
+Hope that links could help in your particular case.

-#### 3. Will I be able to skip my school/college/job ?
-Unfortunately nope :(

 ## Contact
 You can contact me via my [Proxy Bot](https://telegram.me/phash_bot).<br>